netcraftsmen/semaphore/documentation/INSTALLATION.md

 docker run -it -d joelwking/semaphore:1.0
 ```

-In the Windoes 10 environment, to connect to the running container to execute the code, you must invoke the `docker exec` command from PowerShell.
+In the Windows 10 environment, to connect to the running container to execute the code, you must invoke the `docker exec` command from PowerShell.
 If you issue the command in the Git bash shell you will encounter the error `docker error on windows : the input device is not a TTY.
 If you are using mintty, try prefixing the command with 'winpty'`.

 ```text
 powershell